China's Didi quits US stock exchange amid tech crackdown - ExBulletin

 China’s Didi quits US stock exchange amid tech crackdown

-Chinese ridesharing service Didi Global Inc. said on Friday it would pull out of the New York Stock Exchange and move its listing to Hong Kong as the ruling Communist Party tightens its control over tech industries.
+BEIJING China’s dominant ridesharing service Didi Global Inc. on Friday said it would pull out of the New York Stock Exchange and move its shares to Hong Kong as the ruling Communist Party tightens control over tech industries .

-Didi’s one-sentence announcement gave no explanation, but stock prices of Didi and other tech companies, including e-commerce giant Alibaba Group, plummeted after being hit by security measures. data and anti-monopoly.
+Didi has offered no explanation, but Chinese officials are increasingly concerned about who controls the information collected about his audience by e-commerce, ridesharing and other tech companies.
+Beijing sees this as a valuable asset and a security risk.

+Regulators said in July they would step up scrutiny of tech companies whose shares are traded overseas, as well as the security of their information and cross-border data flows.
+Didi’s stock price fell 25% after regulators launched an investigation into its handling of customer data after it debuted on June 30.

 Hong Kong is Chinese territory but has a separate regulatory system that allows foreigners to invest in its stock market.
 The mainland’s markets are mostly closed to foreign capital.

+It expanded abroad in 2018 by acquiring 99 Taxis in Brazil and establishing itself in Mexico.
+Didi operates in 16 countries, although nearly 90% of the 493 million customers who have used the service at least once in the past year are in China.

+Didi acquired rival Kuaidi in 2016 and Uber Technologies Inc.’s operations in China the following year.
+Other competitors in the $ 50 billion-a-year market include Caocao Chuxing, a unit of automaker Geely, and Hello Chuxing, backed by Alibaba.

-China’s cyberspace regulator said earlier it found “serious violations” in the way Didi collects and stores personal information.
-He said the company needed to “rectify the problems”, but gave no details.
+Following its investigation, China’s cyberspace regulator said in July that “serious violations” had been discovered in the way Didi collected and stored personal information.
 Didi was then ordered to remove 25 of her apps from online stores.

-Chinese companies have been selling stocks overseas for two decades, but regulators have yet to say whether the financial structures they use comply with rules that ban foreign ownership of internet companies and limit access to internet companies. ‘other industries.
+Chinese companies have been selling shares overseas for two decades, but regulators have yet to say whether their financial structures comply with rules that ban foreign ownership of internet companies and limit access to other industries.

-The ruling party is also trying to capture more of the value of tech industries for the Chinese public by encouraging companies to sell stocks in domestic markets.
+The ruling party is trying to capture more of their value for the Chinese public by encouraging companies to sell stocks in domestic markets.

 The shares of a handful of mainland companies traded in Hong Kong can be bought by Chinese investors through mainland exchanges.
 Meanwhile, a stock exchange created to serve entrepreneurs began trading on November 15 in Beijing.